The 15 Highest-Paying Associate Degrees

 Take our quiz and we'll do the homework for you!
 Compare your school matches and apply to your top choice today.

 - Associate degrees provide effective technical training in a variety of fields.

 - Students can enter their chosen field in a relatively short amount of time.

 - Associate programs tend to be cheaper than their four-year counterparts.

 - Many two-year programs effectively prepare students to transfer into four-year programs.

-If you're looking to enter a technical field but feel unsure about whether a four-year program is right for you, earning an associate degree could be a useful alternative.
-These degrees also provide a cost-effective academic track that fulfills many general education requirements, preparing learners to tackle a four-year degree down the road.
+If you're looking to enter a technical field but feel unsure about whether a four-year program is right for you, an associate degree could be a useful alternative.
+These degrees also provide a cost-effective academic track that fulfills many general education requirements, preparing you to tackle a four-year degree down the road.

 What Are the Highest-Paying Associate Degrees?

 The following associate degrees offer you the technical training needed to begin a career in your field of choice.
 Many of the highest-paying degrees are technical in nature and rooted in science and math.
 These programs also provide experience working in the field.

 An air traffic management degree prepares you to work as an air traffic controller, helping coordinate flights so that planes take off and land safely.
 An associate degree from an Air Traffic-Collegiate Training Initiative school and several years of progressively responsible experience are usually required to enter the profession.